-This course will investigate the roles of military power and armaments in international relations and explore states' attempts to limit them to decrease the probability of conflict and improve international security.
+This course will investigate the roles of military power and armaments in international relations and explore states┐ attempts to limit them in order to decrease the probability of conflict and improve international security.
 We will examine the concepts of arms racing and arms control and evaluate various theoretical approaches for understanding these phenomena.
 Specifically, we will also attempt to answer a number of important questions.
 What, if any, is the relationship between arms races and war?
 How do states approach innovation and technological change?
-How do they manage the crucial tradeoff between providing for one's own security versus potentially improving the likelihood of war by driving a rival to take similar actions?
+How do they manage the crucial tradeoff between providing for one┐s own security versus potentially improving the likelihood of war by driving a rival to take similar actions?
 Can cooperative arms control initiatives significantly reduce the likelihood of conflict?
-Moreover, we will also attempt to discern practical lessons from past arms races and arms control initiatives to address current policy challenges such as the proliferation of weapons of mass destruction, regional arms races, and the activities of rogue regimes.
+Moreover, we will also attempt to discern practical lessons from past arms races and arms control initiatives to address current policy challenges such as the proliferation of weapons of mass destruction, regional arms races and the activities of rogue regimes.

 Logical Reasoning, Writing

 ||Gen Ed Area Dept:

 Barry Buzan & Eric Herring, THE ARMS DYNAMIC IN WORLD POLITICS (Boulder: Lynne Reinner Press, 1993).

 Joseph Cirincione, Jon Wolfsthal, Miriam Rajkumar, DEADLY ARSENALS: NUCLEAR, BIOLOGICAL, AND CHEMICAL THREATS, 2nd Ed.
 (Washington, DC: Carnegie Endowment for International Peace, 2005).

 2 small (5-7) page papers; Final Exam (~10 pages); participation.